MuninnDB

 Give your agent a real memory

 Stop stitching together Redis, Postgres, and a vector store.
-MuninnDB gives your agent one endpoint that stores, recalls, decays, and learns — automatically.
-Your agent remembers what it needs, forgets what it doesn't.
+MuninnDB gives your agent one endpoint that stores, recalls, scores, and associates — automatically.
+Total recall with temporal priority: nothing is lost, and the right memory surfaces first.

 • Persistent cross-session context